MicrosoftDocs/learn/learn-pr/wwl/guided-project-visit-petting-zoo/includes/4-exercise-shuffle-an-array.md

 1. Verify that your code produces the following output:

 1. Verify that the expected "School A" message is displayed, followed by a randomized list of the animals.
-The animals should not appear in alphabetical order.
+The animals shouldn't appear in alphabetical order.
 For example:

     ```Output
     School A